memtt/numaprof/README.md

 The tool is currently based on Pintool, a dynamic instrumentation tool from Intel offering a little bit the same service than valgrind but supporting threads so faster for parallel applications.

+You can find more details and screenshots on the dedicated website: https://memtt.github.io/numaprof/.

 Metrics
 -------